What is WordPress WYSIWYG?

-WYSIWYG environment on WordPress is usually achieved with the help of a plugin that eliminates the pain of dealing with code and allows building on WordPress front-end based on “what you see is what you get” concept.
+WYSIWYG on WordPress is usually achieved with the help of a plugin that eliminates the pain of dealing with code and creates WYSIWYG functionality on WordPress.

 For more information on WYSIWYG please see these sections below.